To describe Auckland Transport’s policy for managing health and safety associated with all its activities.

 Monitoring and updating of this policy and procedure.
 The Policy will be reviewed every two years.

-Employees and representatives should make themselves familiar with Auckland Transport policies, standards, procedures, guidelines and business rules, particularly those which govern and guide processes and functions in relation to their specific role.
+Employees should make themselves familiar with Auckland Transport policies, standards, procedures, guidelines and business rules, particularly those which govern and guide processes and functions in relation to their specific role.
 Ignorance of any Auckland Transport policy or process is not an acceptable excuse if a breach occurs.

 Breach of an Auckland Transport policy may result in disciplinary action being taken against employees, up to and including dismissal and the termination of a representative's agreement/arrangement with Auckland Transport.